Spam Fried Rice

 How to Store and Reheat Leftovers

-Reheat: Reheat in a skillet over medium heat with a splash of water or oil to rehydrate and prevent sticking.
-You can also microwave it in 30-second bursts, stirring in between.
+Reheat in a skillet with a splash of water or oil to loosen the rice.
+The microwave works too.
+Just reheat in short bursts and stir in between.

-Freezer: Fried rice freezes surprisingly well.
-Store in a freezer-safe container for up to 1 month.
-Thaw in the fridge overnight before reheating.
+Spam fried rice can be frozen for up to 1 month.
+Thaw overnight in the fridge before reheating.

 Serving Suggestions

-I love serving it with a side of kimchi, a fried egg on top, or some pickled veggies for brightness.
-Want to go big?
+I love serving it with a side of kimchi, pickled vegetables, or a fried egg on top.
 Pair it with bulgogi, egg rolls, miso soup, or a quick Korean cucumber salad.
-If you’re feeling fusion-y, try it with miso salmon, lemongrass chicken, braised pork and eggs, air fryer Brussels sprouts, or stir fried water spinach on the side.
+If you want to turn it into a bigger meal, serve it alongside dishes like miso salmon, lemongrass chicken, braised pork and eggs, or stir fried morning glory.

 RECIPE